jessepav/lacygoill-wiki-backup/terminal/console.md

         $ setfont /usr/share/consolefonts/Lat7-TerminusBold32x16.psf.gz

-# How to change the colorscheme?
+# How to change the color scheme?

 Try this: